English pronunciation: How do you go about teaching sounds and phonetic patterns?

 English pronunciation: Word stress in English and in Spanish

-The teaching of word stress in English words is very important.
-This is particularly so because the stressed syllable in a word has roughly the same length as all the unstressed syllables together.
-So while in Spanish it is only a question of loudness, in English it is a question of loudness and time length.
+Teaching word stress in English words is very important.
+This is particularly so because the stressed syllable in a word has roughly the same length as all the unstressed syllables together:

 The importance of stress